-BREAKING: Callen-Lorde joins Lawsuit Against Administration
+BREAKING: Callen-Lorde Sues Administration

-On Thursday, July 9th, National Women’s Law Center (NWLC), the Transgender Law Center (TLC), the Transgender Legal Defense & Education Fund (TLDEF), the Center for Health Law and Policy Innovation (CHLPI) of Harvard Law School, and law firm Hogan Lovells filed a lawsuit on behalf of Callen-Lorde and our co-plaintiffs (Darren Lazor, Fenway Health, Transgender Emergency Fund, Equality California, and Campaign for Southern Equality) against the Trump-Pence administration’s rule that that would roll back the Health Care Rights Law (also known as section 1557 of the ACA).
+On Thursday, July 9th, Callen-Lorde and the National Women’s Law Center (NWLC), the Transgender Law Center (TLC), the Transgender Legal Defense & Education Fund (TLDEF), the Center for Health Law and Policy Innovation (CHLPI) of Harvard Law School, and law firm Hogan Lovells filed a lawsuit on behalf of Callen-Lorde and our co-plaintiffs (Darren Lazor, Fenway Health, Transgender Emergency Fund, Equality California, and Campaign for Southern Equality) against the Trump-Pence administration’s rule that that would roll back the Health Care Rights Law (also known as section 1557 of the ACA).
 The Health Care Rights Law protects patients from discrimination in health care and is the first broad prohibition of sex discrimination in health care in federal law.

 This “notice of proposed rulemaking” (NPRM) would roll back the Health Care Rights Law, deeply impacting the health and well-being of LGBTQ+ people – particularly trans and non-binary people – people seeking reproductive health or sexual health services, people whose first language is not English, immigrants, people of color, and people with disabilities.
 If finalized, this rule would most deeply harm people at the intersections of these identities, of whom it is our mission to serve.